LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/why-create-functions.rst

 .. todo:: add reference to modules chapter

 As you will soon learn, encapsulating behavior within a function makes it easy for you to share that behavior across files and even projects.
-This becomes a critically important feature when working on large programs that consist of dozens, or even hundreds of files of code, as all professional developers do regularly.
+This becomes a critically important feature when working on large programs that consist of large numbers of files, as all professional developers do regularly.

 Functions Save Millions of Lives Every Day
 ------------------------------------------

 Okay, not really.
 But the point is, functions are incredibly powerful tools that you will come to appreciate and find indispensable.
 Ask a professional programmer if they could do their job without functions, and the answer will be an emphatic "NO!"

-While they are abstract and can be difficult to learn, we promise you that the work will be worth it.
+While functions may seem abstract and difficult to learn at first, repeated practice will lead to mastery.
+We promise that your work will be worth it.